jyothir-369/Movie-Recommendation-Using-AIML/README.md

 git clone https://github.com/jyothir-369/Movie-Recommendation-Using-AIML.git
 cd Movie-Recommendation-Using-AIML
 jupyter notebook
-Then open movie-recommendation-system.ipynb and run the cells to explore movie recommendations.
+Open movie-recommendation-system.ipynb and run the cells to get movie recommendations based on your input.

 🔧 Potential Improvements
 🌐 Deploy as a web app using Flask or Streamlit

-🧠 Upgrade vectorization with TF-IDF, Word2Vec, or BERT
+🧠 Use advanced embeddings: TF-IDF, Word2Vec, or BERT

-🎞️ Add movie posters via TMDB API
+🎞️ Fetch movie posters using TMDB API

 🤝 Implement hybrid filtering (content + collaborative)

-📡 Integrate with external APIs (TMDB, IMDb)
+📡 Integrate external APIs like IMDb or TMDB

 👨‍💻 Author
 Jyothir Raghavalu Bhogi